spheredev/neosphere/readme.md

   one.
 The default frameskip limit is 5.

 * `--no-throttle`: Disables interframe throttling.
-This may improve performance on slower machines at the cost of maxing out at least one processor core.
+This may improve performance on slower machines at the cost of maxing out a processor core.

 Potential Compatibility Issues